Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 ## Wowza Integration

-The encryption keys provided by the Key Provider API are compatible with [Wowza](https://www.wowza.com/).
+The encryption keys provided by the Key Provider APIs are compatible with [Wowza](https://www.wowza.com/).

 The following steps detail how to configure Wowza to support VUDRM: